Football in Australia: History of football codes in Australia

-Football in New South Wales began in earnest in the 1860s.
-Australian rules first appeared in the Riverina region in 1861.
-The Sydney University Football Club, established between 1863 and 1865 was the first rugby club in New South Wales.
-Between 1865 and 1866, fledgling Sydney clubs began to adop Australian rules however quickly turned its back on the Victorian code mainly due to the strong intercolonial rivalry and pushed for the adoption of rugby.
-The first Sydney rugby competition was established in 1874.
-The Victorian code was eventually banned in Sydney, but continued to grow in the Riverina.
+Club football in New South Wales first appeared between 1865 involving a few fledgling Sydney clubs and a team from the Sydney University, who began to play each other under Victorian rules.
+However the city was generally indifferent to football of any kind, and by 1869 interest had reduced to just two games under hybrid football rules against a visiting warship.
+Competition finally began in earnest after the founding of Wallaroo FC in Sydney in 1870, the colony's first club dedicated to rugby rules.
+Led by the Wallaroo FC the existing clubs and schools in 1874 formed the Southern Rugby Football Union (now the NSWRU), where they bound themselves to the new rugby union laws of London's Rugby Football Union and banned the playing of any other codes.
+Victorian rules though continued to find support in the colony's border towns and regions which were closer to Melbourne and Adelaide.

-In 1866, the Colony of Queensland adopted Australian Football and by the 1870s, it was the most popular code of football.
-Sydney also took up the Australian code in 1866, though by 1867 newly formed clubs there had disbanded.
-As part of its charter, the newly formed New South Wales Rugby Union in 1874 banned its clubs from playing matches under Victorian rules.
-As such by 1874 rugby union was unopposed and well established in Sydney.
+In 1866, the Colony of Queensland adopted Australian rules football and by the 1870s, it was the most popular code of football.
 After news that Sydney had chosen rugby, Brisbane clubs soon began to follow, though the code continued to co-exist with Victorian rules for some time.
-By 1879 rugby was also the dominant form of football in Perth.
-Australian Football was for a time was only dominant in Victoria, however the first intercolonial between Victoria vs South Australia (1879) saw the colonies of South Australia and Tasmania formally adopt it, helping them form the longest surviving competitions and governing bodies, the South Australian Football Association and the Victorian Football Association (VFA).
+By 1879 rugby was also the dominant form of football in Perth though it too co-existed with Victorian rules.

+Australian rules football was for a time was only dominant in Victoria, however the first intercolonial between Victoria vs South Australia (1879) saw the colonies of South Australia and Tasmania formally adopt it, helping them form the longest surviving competitions and governing bodies, the South Australian Football Association and the Victorian Football Association (VFA).

 Soccer was also being played in Australia by the mid 1870s.
 However it became established in Sydney in 1880 with the founding of the first club, the Wanderers.